JoseExposito/vulkan-tutorial/README.md

 In addition, to a queue with graphics support, this extension requires an additional queue with presentation support in order to display graphics on the surface.

+### Swap chain

+Unlike in OpenGL, Vulkan does not have a default framebuffer.
+Instead, the swap chain is used to manage the framebuffers that will be displayed on the window surface.

+The swap chain is a queue of images waiting to be displayed on the screen on which the application draws before they are displayed.

+Depending on the configuration, the images will be displayed in different ways.
+The available properties of the swap chain are:

+ - Capabilities: Min/max number of images in the swap chain, min/max width of the images, etc.
+ - Surface format: Pixel format and color space.
+ - Presentation mode: Conditions for swapping images on the screen: immediate, FIFO, mailbox (~triple buffering), etc.
+ - Swap extend: Width and heigh of the images in the swap chain, usually equal to the size in pixels of the window surface.